jaijacobk/aurora_pg_rds_infra/README.md

 # How to Build the Multi Regional Aurora Postgres Global Database With an Automatic Failover and Fallback

 Aurora Global Database supports managed planned failovers, you can manually invoke a process that promotes one of the existing secondary regions to be the new primary region.
 A managed planned failover, however, requires a healthy global database cluster.

 An unplanned event occurs when the primary region becomes unhealthy.
 There is no AWS-orchestrated automated solution available to promote the secondary region and bring the database up and running.
-This project illustrates a way of achieving this by building the stacks in a certain way along with a series of Lambdas and a step function
+This project illustrates a way of achieving this by building the stacks in a certain way along with a series of Lambdas and with the help of a stepfunction

 ### Step1 (Build the stack-infra in both regions)